phantasma-io/ExplorerBackend/README.md

 ## Sources structure
 File / Folder | Description
 ------------- | -------------
-GhostDevs.Api.Client | Library used by plugins for REST calls GhostDevs.MP.Database | Everything that related to database and its objects, including EF model and migrations GhostDevs.MP.Plugins | Folder with plugins for fetching blockchains and NFTs data GhostDevs.MP.Plugins/Blockchain.Phantasma | Phantasma blockchain plugin, retrieves all necessary data from blockchain and stores it in the database
+Backend.Api.Client | Library used by plugins for REST calls Backend.Database | Everything that related to database and its objects, including EF model and migrations Backend.Plugins | Folder with plugins for fetching blockchains and NFTs data Backend.Plugins/Blockchain.Phantasma | Phantasma blockchain plugin, retrieves all necessary data from blockchain and stores it in the database
-GhostDevs.MP.Plugins/Nft.TTRS | 22 Racing series NFT plugin, retrieves all necessary data from 22 series site and stores it in the database
+Backend.Plugins/Nft.TTRS | 22 Racing series NFT plugin, retrieves all necessary data from 22 series site and stores it in the database
-GhostDevs.MP.Service.Api | 1st of 2 backend services, provides endpoints for frontend
+Backend.Service.Api | 1st of 2 backend services, provides endpoints for frontend
-GhostDevs.MP.Service.DataFetcher | 2nd of 2 backend services, runs available blockchain and NFT plugins to fetch necessary data and save it in the database
+Backend.Service.DataFetcher | 2nd of 2 backend services, runs available blockchain and NFT plugins to fetch necessary data and save it in the database
-GhostDevs.PluginEngine | Plugin engine library used by both backend services, provides plugin mechanisms and interfaces GhostDevs.PostgreSQLConnector | Library for raw SQL querying of PastgresSQL database, can be used with current EF database implementation clean.sh | Development script, cleans sources from binaries and temporal VS files.
+Backend.PluginEngine | Plugin engine library used by both backend services, provides plugin mechanisms and interfaces Backend.PostgreSQLConnector | Library for raw SQL querying of PastgresSQL database, can be used with current EF database implementation clean.sh | Development script, cleans sources from binaries and temporal VS files.
 Close VS before running database-migrations-recreate.sh | Development script, recreates "Migrations" folder in Database.Main, preserving previous dates in migrations file names database-recreate.sh | Deployment script, drops "explorer-backend" database and creates it using migrations in Database.Main/Migrations.
 Database user "postgres" and password "masterkey" are used in script.
-GhostDevs.ExplorerBackend.sln | MSVS solution for explorer backend explorer-backend-config.json | Default backend configuration file, should be placed on same level as backend's bin folder README.md | This readme file start-api-service.sh | Starts API service start-data-fetcher.sh | Starts Data Fetcher service
+Backend.ExplorerBackend.sln | MSVS solution for explorer backend explorer-backend-config.json | Default backend configuration file, should be placed on same level as backend's bin folder README.md | This readme file start-api-service.sh | Starts API service (can be replaced with the service files) start-data-fetcher.sh | Starts Data Fetcher service (can be replaced with the service files) api-service.service | systemd service file for the API service data-fetcher.service | systemd service file for the Data Fetcher service publish.sh | script to setup the folder sturcture we later deploy with install_files.sh | stops the services, copies current version, copies publish and overwrite folder to /opt/explorer-backend, starts and enable services

 *All scripts are designed to be used in OS Linux, or in OS Windows with MSYS distributive available in PATH environment variable*